nickelrevie/stocks-28protons-com/README.md

 Changelog:
 Version 3: IN DEVELOPMENT
 - Mobile formatting fixes
-- Fixed up UI so that the site no longer looks weird on iOS devices.
+- Fixed up css so that the site no longer looks weird on iOS devices.

 Version 2:
 - Updated UI